yasen-yankov/amplify/README.md

 # AMP-lify
 Google AMP support for Sitefinity CMS.

-## Install AMPlify Add-On##
+## Install AMP-lify Add-On##
-1. Install AMPlify NuGet package in your WebApp project
+1. Install AMP-lify NuGet package in your WebApp project
 2. Change WebApp .Net version to 4.5.1
 3. Add AMP module in SystemConfig.config
 Add the following into the "applicationModules" section of the SystemConfig.config file: